pnpm/pnpm.io/docs/cli/install.md

 * Default: **false**
 * Type: **Boolean**

-If true, pnpm will use only packages already available in the store.
+If `true`, pnpm will use only packages already available in the store.
 If a package won't be found locally, the installation will fail.

 ### --prefer-offline